Belfast International Airport History

 1917

-Aldergrove was selected to be the Royal Flying Corps training establishment during the First World War.
+Aldergrove was selected as a Royal Flying Corps training establishment during the First World War.
+This marked the beginning of the airport’s history, with military aircraft using the site for training.

 1918

-After World War I, Aldergrove remained open for Royal Air Force aircraft and for the fledgeling civil traffic to and from Northern Ireland.
+After World War I ended, Aldergrove remained in operation, serving the Royal Air Force and also accommodating the growth of early civil aviation, with flights to and from Northern Ireland starting to take shape.

 1921